rayzurbock/SmartThings-BigTalker-Orig/README.md

   * BugFix: Replace special characters found in phrase (ie: URL tokens) such as those that end up in weather reports which cause LANnouncer to not speak when expected.
   * BugFix: Fix Talk() routine for speechSynthesis only devices which typically do TTS on the phrase passed to them on their own or within their deviceType.
   * BugFix: Talk() function has been further optimized and more bugs have been resolved.
+* 3/18/2016 - 1.1.6-Beta1
+  * BugFix: "Do not talk before", and "Do not talk after" settings on the Configure Defaults page were inadvertently required.
+  * BugFix: Contact group 3 would not work
+  * BugFix: Conversion of "40S" in phrase conversion was pronounced "four ties"
+  * Feature Modification: Added pronunciation conversion in weather reports for directions NE, NW, SE, SW